 Eva Gkenakou has specialised in the field of sustainability for over 15 years, with extensive experience transforming organisations’ approach to the subject within the Built environment.
 Having transformed Multiplex’s approach to sustainability, Eva has recently joined Logicor as the Director of Sustainability, playing an integral role in the sustainability of Logicor’s buildings today and the future.

-In our latest interview on the topic of sustainability, Berwick Partners’ Tom Graham and Ashley Crich were delighted to sit down with Eva to learn more about her career, understanding why sustainability is of increasing importance to Boards, investors and customers and hear what advice she can give to businesses at the start of their journey.
+In our latest interview on the topic of sustainability, Berwick Partners’ Ashley Crich sat down with Eva to learn more about her career, understanding why sustainability is of increasing importance to Boards, investors and customers and hear what advice she can give to businesses at the start of their journey.

 How did you start your career as an expert in sustainability?